asad-usman89/Nexium_Asad_Assign2/README.md

 ## ⚠️ Current Limitations

-- Gemini API rate limits (depends on your plan)
 - Web scraping may fail on complex sites
 - Basic error handling for edge cases
 - No authentication system